twibiral/obsidian-execute-code/README.md

 3
 ```

+To manage the open runtimes for Notebook Mode, you can use the `Open Code Runtime Management` command in the command palette.
+From this sidebar window, you can stop kernels.

 ## Installation

 In your vault go to Settings > Community plugins > Browse and search for "Execute Code".
 Select the plugin, install it and activate it.